-The Cushing Center for Counseling and Academic Support offers tutoring, writing assistance, career development, counseling and psychological services, and the Act 101 Program.
+The Cushing Center for Counseling and Academic Support (CCAS) offers tutoring, writing assistance, counseling, study skills help, EQUIP, and the Act 101 Program to students currently enrolled in the College of Arts and Sciences.

-At the Tutoring Center, a staff of supervised peer tutors assists students with coursework, study skills, time management, and test preperation.
+At the Tutoring Center, a staff of supervised peer tutors assists students with coursework, study skills, test preparation and time management.

-The Writing Center is staffed by trained writing assistants who are dedicated to helping students improve their writing skills across all their courses.
+The Writing Center is staffed by trained peer writing assistants dedicated to helping students improve their writing across all courses and in any subject area.